Vietnam: Cafe fire kills 11, police arrest suspect – DW – 12/19/2024

 "The police suspect that the cafe was (deliberately) burned down and ... have arrested the perpetrator," Hanoi police said in a statement.

 According to the police, the man admitted to lighting a fire using gasoline on the ground floor of the three-story cafe.
-This came after he had an argument with staff members of the eatery.
+The incident occurred after he had an argument with staff members of the eatery.

 Intense fire hindered rescue attempts

-Witnesses told local media that the blaze was too intense for any kind of rescue attempt.
+Witnesses told local media that the blaze was initially too intense for any kind of rescue attempt.

 "We were shouting for the victims trapped, but we heard no ask for help from inside the building," a witness said.